 Rainbows, in Biblical tradition, signify the hope that God gave humanity after the great flood.
 In non-biblical tradition, rainbows offer viewers a beautiful sight after a storm.

 However you choose to interpret them, rainbows are an important symbol in the pregnancy loss community.
 They offer hope to those who are grieving and hope that brighter days are ahead.

-While many families keep their losses private, others are very open about their experience.
-If those families are feeling joy about having a rainbow baby, they may want to have a special rainbow-themed shower to celebrate.
+While many families keep their losses private, others are very open about their experiences.
+If those families are feeling joy about having a rainbow baby, they may have done a rainbow baby announcement, or they may want to have a special rainbow-themed shower to celebrate.